Tessa Hughes-Freeland: Passed and Present

 “My films are ritualistic and atavistic—inspired by dreams, visions, and imagination.
 Sometimes the nucleus of an idea for a film starts with an object.
 The original idea for Hireath came from the top of the Christmas cake, which my mother made every year,” the artist says.

-Hiraeth, a Welsh concept expressing a deep longing for home, is based on memory and loss—the death of the artist’s mother and the inevitable departure of her son as he moves into adulthood.
+Hiraeth, a Welsh concept expressing a deep longing for home, is based on memory and loss.
 Drawing loosely on paganism and the mythology of female archetypes as seers, the film evokes an arc of Hughes-Freeland’s experience as a woman over time.

 Other Wise, a large multiple projection, extends the sentiment of loss present in Hiraeth.
 Working directly with wide-ranging sources—film made from Letraset, handmade slides, and original ethereal imagery—the work includes a poetic secret message to the departed based on imagery from a dream.
 The naturally transmutable iconography and romantic framework of the piece create a visual poem expressing the metaphysical poles of connection and otherness, and the beauty of transformation.
 The projection screen is formally linked to the film fans by its concertina-like shape.

-In turn, the kaleidoscope uses Invocation to create further fragmentation within a circular form.
+In turn, the kaleidoscope uses Other Wise to create further fragmentation within a circular form.
 A primitive cinematic device devoid of technology, it is fashioned from a camera tripod and case.
 Interactive and fun, this piece invites the viewer to see the world and the exhibition in a magical state.